27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Florida is our southernmost state

 The Florida Keys are a picturesque haven for tourists who flock to the southernmost geographical marker in Key West.
-But it’s the southernmost continental point.
-Hawaii, in fact, reaches down nearly to the 21st latitude, only 1,465 miles from the equator.
-See if you can pass this geography quiz.
-It’s a lot harder than you might think.
+But that’s the southernmost continental point.
+Ka Lae, Hawaii, reaches down nearly to the 19th latitude, only a couple of thousand miles from the equator.

 WUT.ANUNAI/Shutterstock